16 February 2019

 So, how to start bringing your son or daughter on side?

-Any intervention has better chances if we start with a student in the right frame of mind.
+Any intervention has better chances if we start with a student in the right frame of mind, to have the affect heuristic working for us, not against us.
 If possible, we want to all be pushing in the same direction from the get-go.
 So, before we even meet your child, it’s important that you talk (and LISTEN) to your child.

-Below are some suggestions for ‘re-framing’ the idea of getting help with their learning from us.
-(Notice I did not use that trigger word ‘tuition’. )
+Below are some suggestions for intercepting the similarity heuristic by ‘re-framing’ the idea of getting help with their learning from us.
+(Notice I avoided those trigger words: ‘tuition‘ or ‘tutoring‘.)

 You know your child best, so pick and choose and adapt these pointers in a way that is likely to engage them and have them answer constructively.